-- 45 (d) In the event that a taxpayer seeking relief under this section has failed to secure a - 46 correction from the county commission, the taxpayer may petition the Auditor for review, and in - 47 the event that the decision is found to be clearly erroneous based on the evidence produced by - 48 the petitioner to the county commission, or on the discovery of new evidence, the Auditor shall - 49 direct the county commission to order a correction pursuant to the remedies and procedures - 50 detailed in subsections (b) and (c) of this section.
-The Auditor shall promulgate emergency rules - 51 necessary for the development of procedures in order to comply with this section.
+- 45 (d) In the event that a taxpayer seeking relief under this section has failed to secure a - 46 correction from the county commission, the taxpayer may petition the Auditor for review, and in - 47 the event that the decision is found to be clearly erroneous based on the evidence produced by - 48 the petitioner to the county commission, or on the discovery of new evidence, the Auditor shall - 49 direct the county commission to order a correction pursuant to the remedies and procedures - 50 detailed in §11-3-27(b) and §11-3-27(c) of this code.
+The Auditor shall promulgate emergency - 51 rules necessary for the development of procedures in order to comply with this section.